Ogoyi/Celo-Flower-Tutorial/flowersmartcontract.md

-# A Detailed Guide on How to Create a Smart Contract for Flowers on the Celo Blockchain.
+# A Detailed Guide on How to Create a Smart Contract for a Flowers Marketplace on the Celo Blockchain

 ## INTRODUCTION

 **What is Celo?**<br>

 <img   src="https://coinculture.com/au/wp-content/uploads/2022/07/Celo.jpg" alt="celo img"/>